oliverhaas/django-components/docs/community/development.md

     !!! note

-        The path to the local version (in this case `..`) must point to the directory that has the `setup.py` file.
+        The path to the local version (in this case `..`) must point to the directory that has the `pyproject.toml` file.

-4. Start Django server
+4. Start Django server:

     ```sh
     python manage.py runserver
     ```